Qualtagh/OracleDBUtils/README.md

 String aggregation techniques are described in details [here][string aggregation].
 [string aggregation]:http://oracle-base.com/articles/misc/string-aggregation-techniques.php
 The main properties of the methods described are:
-- Least Oracle version that supports the methos.
+- Least Oracle version that supports the method.
-- One line call (no need for nested subqueries).
+- One-liner call (no need for nested subqueries).
-- Support of string longer than 4000 characters (CLOB).
+- Support of strings longer than 4000 characters (CLOB).
 - Distinguishability of elements aggregated ("distinct" keyword).
 - Lexicographical ordering of elements.
 - Ordering of elements that uses other fields of query.